Why Use a Pacifier?

 Better than Thumb Sucking

 Transitioning away from a pacifier is generally easier than breaking a thumb-sucking habit, offering an advantage in early childhood.
+Click here to book a dental appointment.

 Why Stop the Pacifier?